chris-short/chrisshort.net/content/post/ibm-acquires-red-hat/index.md

 +++

 Since Sunday afternoon I've been in a whirlwind of meetings, discussions, and calls regarding IBM and its planned acquisition of Red Hat for $34 billion dollars.
 My mind has been racing but, after some consideration I've decided to share my thoughts as a sort of narrative timeline.
+Trust me when say that I have given this format considerable thought.
+It is likely the safest way (regulatory-wise) to deliver my thoughts on the topic.

+I would like to point out that I have updated [my disclaimer and this site's terms](/terms/).
+My views do not reflect those of my employer or entities I'm affiliated with.

 ## "At least it wasn't Oracle"